Types of lawnmower engines.

 If in doubt and you really need to get a job done you can use two-stroke gas in a four-stroke mower.
 It will smoke a bit, but as a one-off, it shouldn’t do any damage to the engine.
 You cannot use straight gas in a two-stroke as it needs the oil to keep the engine lubricated.
 Running a two-stroke with straight gas will seize the engine.

 While we are talking about lawnmower fuel, there is something that I should mention.
 A few years ago I became aware that some gas stations were starting to mix ethanol with their fuel.
-I had to actually tell my guys not to full up at certain gas stations.
+I had to actually tell my guys not to fill up at certain gas stations.

-Technically you can use up to 10% ethanol but now some gas stations are starting to use 15% so its a case of reading the label carefully.
+Technically you can use up to 10% ethanol but now some gas stations are starting to use 15% so it’s a case of reading the label carefully.

 I myself avoid any fuel with ethanol in it when it comes to my mowers.
 Better safe than sorry I say.